AndreLaranjeira/MessageLogger/README.md

 ### Sample file

-If you want to see this message logger module in action, we have included the `sample.c` source code file, which showcases some of the available features in this message logger module.
+If you want to see this Message Logger module in action, we have included the `sample.c` source code file, which showcases some of the available features in this Message Logger module.
 To compile this sample into an executable, you will need the program `gcc` installed and included in your $PATH.
 If you wish to use a different compiler, change the `CC` variable in the `Makefile` and make any appropriate changes to how this variable is called.

-To sample the message logger module, follow the commands bellow:
+To sample the Message Logger module, follow the commands bellow:

 1. Run the command `make`, on a shell from the **project's root directory** to compile said source file into an executable;
 2. Open the executable `msg-logger-sample` that was generated.